-The first people to settle in Hamburg arrived in the area in the mid-eighteenth century.
-Joseph Walling, Sr. came to Hamburg in 1740 and built an inn in the center of town where the Wachovia Bank now stands.
-It was a landmark for over one hundred years and, for a short time, Hamburg was called Wallings in honor of this man.
-During the Revolution a local legend has it that General George Washington spent the night in the Walling Inn while enroute to Easton, Pennsylvania from Newburgh, New York.
-It is also said that Washington and several troops spent the night in a field near Hamburg in 1779 while heading to Morristown.
-A stone marker on Route 94 South indicated the spot where this happened.
+Believed to be the earliest known settler, Joseph Walling, Sr. came to Hamburg circa 1740 and built an inn in the center of town (what is now the Wells Fargo Bank).
+It was a landmark for over one hundred years and, for a short time, Hamburg was called Wallings in his honor.
+During the Revolution local legend has it that General George Washington spent the night in the Walling Inn while enroute to Easton, Pennsylvania from Newburgh, New York.
+A stone marker on Route 94 South indicates the spot where it is also said that Washington and several troops spent the night in a field near Hamburg in 1779 while heading to Morristown.

 Governor Daniel Haines remains the town’s most famous citizen.
 He settled in Hamburg at the age of 23 as a lawyer.
 Some of his credentials include being ordained an elder of the church, Governor of the State in 1843 and again in 1847, Justice of the State Supreme court for fourteen years, and in 1877 he was involved in the making of a new state constitution.

-Colonel Joseph Edsall was a prominent businessman owning a forge and a blacksmith shop.
-He was elected to the United State Congress in 1847
+Colonel Joseph Edsall, owner of a forge and a blacksmith shop in Hamburg was elected to the United State Congress in 1847

 This information and more may be found in “All About Hamburg, a history of Hamburg, New Jersey” by Marion E. Wood.